 Exceptionally, a stable uncorrected diplopia of six months' duration or more may be compatible with driving if there is consultant support indicating satisfactory functional adaptation.

 Prognosis is dependent on underlying cause.
 Patients with clinically isolated single nerve palsies associated with diabetes or hypertension are likely to recover within a few months, although a minority do not.
-A Moorfields study found complete resolution in 87% of this group within five months and 95% by twelve months.
-A VI nerve palsy of vascular cause typically resolves within six to eight weeks.
+In a study from 2007 (with no recent update) Moorfields found complete resolution in 87% of this group within five months and 95% by twelve months.
+A VI nerve palsy of vascular cause typically resolves within 6-8 weeks.
 If resolution does not occur within months, the condition progresses or, if additional neurological signs or symptoms develop, imaging studies are required.

 Alves M, Miranda A, Narciso MR, et al; Diplopia: a diagnostic challenge with common and rare etiologies.
 Am J Case Rep. 2015 Apr 1316:220-3. doi: 10.12659/AJCR.893134.

 O'Colmain U, Gilmour C, MacEwen CJ; Acute-onset diplopia.
 Acta Ophthalmol.
 2014 Jun92(4):382-6. doi: 10.1111/aos.12062.
 Epub 2013 Feb 7.